mitchtys/sles-terraform/readme.md

 Terraform configuration to setup/run suse images and provide a simple way to test things.

+## Intended Audience

+For now, people not worried about getting their hands dirty and for things to be incomplete.
+This is more a POC/MVP for the moment of a world that can be.

 ## Current limitations

 Right now, this *only* works with terraform libvirt as a provider.
 Future updates may add more providers but for now kvm/libvirt is the only color car you can get out of this.
 As such its also restricted to linux only for now.